minchurl/flowerFighting/README.md

-# Flower Fighting
 # Welcome!

-This is a simple haskell drill after the KAIST class CS220.
-In this project, I will use State monad and IO monad to implement the score-counting in 화투 (Hanafuda, Hwatu).
+This is implementations for counting score in 화투 (Hanafuda, Hwatu).

- flowerFighting
+- Haskell
+- C++
+- Python
+- JS + jQuery
+- Rust